Byron1z/azure-network-protocols-B1z/README.md

   Go to PowerShell as Admin, cd (Change Directory) to "c:\programdata"

-  Then Run the File, ".\dhcp.bat"
+  Then run the File ".\dhcp.bat"

-  (Note the VM will loose connection but will automatically renew)
+  (Note the VM will lose connection, but will automatically renew)
 </p>
 <p>
   <img src="https://i.imgur.com/AyhzyA5.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>